eucatastrophe-0/IdleR-API/README.md

 The code takes care of tracking resource values and formatting the GUI.
 In addition, the classes and methods are robust enough that if you wanted to make a more complex game (featuring upgrades, special timed events, etc.), you could.

-For a more in depth description of the classes and methods in this API, see the docx file [IdleR_API readme.docx] in this repository.
+For a more in depth description of the classes, methods, and files in this API, see the docx file [IdleR_API readme.docx] in this repository.